gaph-pucrs/MA-Memphis/README.md

 MA-Memphis is a platform derived from [Memphis](https://github.com/gaph-pucrs/Memphis), which is based on [HeMPS](https://github.com/gaph-pucrs/hemps).
 MA-Memphis is a full many-core model with:
-* SystemC-modeled hardware
+* SystemC-modeled hardware (some parts can use VHDL)
-* C Kernel
+* C Kernel and application library with newlib
 * Standard set of applications
 * Standard set of Management Application
 * Scenario generation